Conduct Guidelines and Grievance Procedures for Students

 C. Identify and list all documents to be presented at the hearing.

 D. Provide for a pre-hearing exchange among the parties of any documents to be presented at the hearing.
-The Presiding Officer or Hearing Officer may prohibit the presentation of evidence which is not provided to the parties before the hearing.
+The Presiding Officer or Hearing Officer may prohibit the presentation of evidence that is not provided to the parties before the hearing.

 E. Set a time and place for the hearing.